shumroze/Flagopedia-Legal/TERMS_OF_SERVICE.md

 - Daily flag discovery
 - Quiz games with multiple difficulty levels
 - Continent-based flag browsing
-- Optional premium features via in-app purchase
+- Optional premium features via subscription

 ## 3. User Accounts

 The App does not require user registration.
-Premium status is managed through Apple's App Store and tied to your Apple ID.
+Premium subscription status is managed through Apple's App Store and tied to your Apple ID.

-## 4. In-App Purchases
+## 4. Subscriptions and In-App Purchases

-- **Premium Features**: Available as a one-time purchase
+### Subscription Options
+- **Monthly Subscription**: ₹49 per month
+- **Yearly Subscription**: ₹299 per year (Save 44%)
+- **Free Trial**: 7-day free trial available for new subscribers

+### Premium Benefits
-- **Benefits**: Ad-free experience, unlock all continents, difficult quiz mode
+- Ad-free experience
-- **Payments**: Processed by Apple through the App Store
-- **Refunds**: Subject to Apple's refund policy
+- Access to all continents
+- Difficult quiz mode
+- All future premium features

+### Billing
+- Payment will be charged to your Apple ID account at confirmation of purchase
+- Subscription automatically renews unless canceled at least 24 hours before the end of the current period
+- Your account will be charged for renewal within 24 hours prior to the end of the current period
+- Free trial automatically converts to paid subscription unless canceled

+### Managing Subscriptions
+- You can manage and cancel subscriptions in your Apple ID account settings
+- No refund will be provided for the unused portion of a subscription term

+### Legacy Purchases
+Users who previously purchased the one-time premium upgrade retain lifetime access to premium features.

 ## 5. Acceptable Use